BallLah/BallLah.github.io/PrivacyPolicyJun2024.md

 Location Data

-This application collects the precise location data of the user for the purposes of recommending basketball courts that are a nearby.
-The distance is also used a check for checking in to prevent users from remotely checking into basketball courts, in order to improve fidelity of court usage numbers.
+This application collects precise location data of the user for the purposes of recommending basketball courts that are nearby.
+The location data is also used to calculate distances from basketball courts as a checking in criteria to prevent users from remotely checking into basketball courts, in order to improve fidelity of court usage numbers.

 Security